-Question from Charles E.: I updated my PC from Windows 7 to Windows 10 back in March 2016.
+Question from Charles: I updated my PC from Windows 10 to Windows 11 a while back.

 Ever since then I’ve been getting “User Account Control” warnings several times a month, and I ALWAYS get them when I’m trying to install something new or make a simple settings change.